 Sensitive data element remediation (non-interactive)

-A Codex CLI prompt for headless SDE remediation — hard-coded secrets, PII in logs, credentials committed to source — wired for codex exec --full-auto --json so it can be dispatched from a scanner webhook or scheduled CI job.
+A Codex CLI prompt for headless SDE remediation — hard-coded secrets, PII in logs, credentials committed to source — wired for codex exec --sandbox workspace-write --json so it can be dispatched from a scanner webhook or scheduled CI job.
 It remediates only pre-exposure findings; exposed SDEs (anything already pushed to a shared remote, public log, or build artifact) are routed straight to triage + rotation.

 What this prompt does